fleetdm/fleet/handbook/community.md

 > Note that the instructions above also apply to adding links in the Fleet handbook.

 ### Ordering a page in the Fleet docs
 The order we display documentation pages on fleetdm.com is determined by `pageOrderInSection` meta tags.
 These pages are sorted in their respective section by the `pageOrderInSection` value in **ascending** order.
-Every markdown file (except readme and faq pages) in the `docs/` folder must have a meta tag with a positive pageOrderInSection value.
+Every markdown file (except readme and faq pages) in the `docs/` folder must have a meta tag with a positive 'pageOrderInSection' value.

 We leave large gaps between values to make future changes easier.
 For example, the first page in the "Using Fleet" section of the docs has a `pageOrderInSection` value of 100, and the next page has a value of 200.
 The significant difference between values allows us to add, remove and reorder pages without the need for changing the value of multiple pages at a time.